cbowen1/Swing/README.md

 -change ALL ID primaryKeys to AI
--On number formatted (inventory) qtys, ensure cursor jumps to end -FIX naming of Inventory/Product -> Make it Supplies/Inventory
+-On number formatted (inventory) qtys, ensure cursor jumps to end -FIX naming of Inventory/Product -> Make it Supplies/Inventory -How to see customers that have been marked as 'inactive'